 My friends joke with me about not wanting to “other” genres.
 This is somewhat true, especially with the “mama genre” of the environment, ecology, and climate: eco-fiction.
 Its history has some well-formatted explanations, but it’s diverse, inclusive, and overlaps with and is related to other genres; in fact, it may act as a composite sub-genre.
 Then there’s the idea that fiction inclusive of nature and the environment is innately part of cultural processes–technological, economical, political, and ideological–so it’s never separate or stand-alone.
 Eco-criticism is a term of scholarship that looks at the gut of this literature, but Dragonfly has always just offered a glimpse into the academics of this fiction while focusing the lens on the pragmatics.
 Where are the novels?
 Who are the authors?
 How are they inspired?
 What stories are out there?
 What resources are there on this literature?
 What do new writers and readers need to know?
 How does this fiction impact readers, society?

 I offer this as a guide only.
 Genres are always tricky to nail down precisely.
 These explanations might help but shouldn’t be seen as authoritative.
-Also, these genres usually fall into the frameworks of literary, mystery, thriller, horror, historical, romance and family, western, coming-of-age, speculative, dystopian, utopian, magical realism, and realist fictions–not all of which I’ll list here.
+Also, these genres usually fall into the frameworks of other major genres: literary, mystery, thriller, horror, historical, romance and family, western, coming-of-age, speculative, dystopian, utopian, magical realism, and realist fictions–not all of which I’ll list here.
 I’ll open this guide up to comments, so if you see something that I haven’t included, just let me know and I’ll probably include it.

 I’ll start with explaining the mama genre of eco-fiction, though you can find more information here.

 - Eco-fiction: Mike Vasey offered a simple explanation in Jim Dwyer’s Where the Wild Books Are: A Field Guide to Ecofiction.
 “Stories set in fictional landscapes that capture the essence of natural ecosystems…[They] can build around human relationships to these ecosystems or leave out humans altogether.
 The story itself, however, takes the reader into the natural world and brings it alive…Ideally, the landscapes and ecosystems–whether fantasy or real–should be as ‘realistic’ as possible and plot constraints should accord with ecological principals.”
-Jim Dwyer breaks it down a bit more, embracing some other themes such as human involvement in natural history, humans not always being central to the story, an ethical representation that holds humans accountable, and recognizing environment as a process, not a static thing.
+Jim Dwyer breaks it down a bit more, embracing some other themes such as human involvement in natural history, humans not always central to the story, an ethical representation that holds humans accountable, and recognizing environment as a process, not a static thing.
 Dwyer’s book, first published in 2008 and representing a historical bunch of novels, also recognized climate change in fiction and eco-fiction as a genre that represents not just climate change but deforestation, plastics in the ocean, animals, and so many thousands of other objects that come into play when we imagine stories about our natural world.

 - Science fiction: Before anything like eco-fiction came along, science fiction had always reflected on natural processes, including the environment and the way humans interact with it.
 Sure, there were the pulp magazines and gadgety stuff back in the first part of the 20th century, which were flashy and scantily clad, but don’t let that small era give the entire genre get a bad rep. I still see science fiction as a valid categorization for stories about our natural world.
 It is based on science, after all, and constantly evolves to mirror the knowledge we have at any given time.
 The term “it’s just science fiction” might no longer be as relevant as it used to.
 Science fiction predicts and prophesizes based upon credible science, and the lines are blurring as the world is entering an era that would have previously been described as “science fiction.”
 I’ve met many biologists, ecologists, and other scientists working on bridging the gap between science and readers by writing science fiction.
 Canadian ecologist and author Nina Munteanu explains it in more detail at her blog and also in an interview I did with her.